anjumyaseen/SmartUtilityHub/README.md

 ## 🧪 Known Limitations

 * Unsigned binary (SmartScreen will warn on first launch)
-* No cross-machine sync or scheduled background indexing
+* No cross-machine sync or background indexing yet — both planned for future releases.

 ---